-- Making improvements to the transfer process, in addition to promoting the importance of people actively engaging with their workplace pension. - Supporting the communities in which we operate to thrive. - To reduce the environmental impact of our operations.
+- · Making improvements to the transfer process, in addition to promoting the importance of people actively engaging - with their workplace pension. • Supporting the communities in which we operate to thrive. - To reduce the environmental impact of our operations.

-• Lobbying to give employees more control over their workplace pensions and improved access to pensions for the self-employed.
+- · Increased the transparency, frequency and tone of communication around decisions and business activity - Updated policies and process to support increased flexibility and better work-life balance - · Launched 'Wellbeing Wednesdays', guides, tools and webinar training to support managers and colleagues - Delivered a review of contractual hours to ensure fairness and consistency across the business - Key topics for investors are incorporated into presentations which we use in meetings throughout the year including Interim and Full-year results announcements and separate governance meetings held by the Chair with key shareholders. - Regular reports and feedback to the executive team and the Board on key market issues and concerns are provided. - Our corporate brokers deliver updates on market dynamics and corporate perception helping us to shape our strategic priorities. - · Lobbying to give employees more control over their workplace pensions and improved access to pensions for the self-employed. - Lobbied to reduce government penalty on LISA. - Heavily involved in the industry drive to improve transfers. - Promoted our volunteering scheme and supported more charitable causes in our community. - 100% of the general waste and mixed packaging disposed of in our head office is recycled.

-- Lobbied to reduce government penalty on LISA. - Heavily involved in the industry drive to improve transfers. - Promoted our volunteering scheme and supported more charitable causes in our community. - 100% of the general waste and mixed packaging disposed of in our head office is recycled.
+OPERATING AND FINANCIAL REVIEW

-OPERATING AND FINANCIAL REVIEW DIVERSIFIED REVENUES AND REVENUES AND REVENUES AND RESILIENT GROWTH
+DIVERSIFIED REVENUES AND RESILIENT GROWTH